-The Secured Options Portfolio may invest in ADRs, which involve risks similar to those accompanying direct investment in foreign securities.
+ADRs involve risks similar to those accompanying direct investment in foreign securities.
+The Global Secured Options Portfolio may purchase securities in any foreign country, developed or underdeveloped.
 There are substantial risks involved in investing in foreign securities.
 These risks include differences in accounting, auditing and financial reporting standards, generally higher commission rates on foreign transactions, the possibility of expropriation or confiscatory taxation, adverse changes in investment or exchange control regulations, political instability, and potential restrictions on the flow of international capital.
-The dividends payable on the Portfolio's foreign portfolio securities may be subject to foreign withholding taxes, thus reducing the income available for distribution to the Portfolio's shareholders.
+The dividends payable on a Portfolio's foreign portfolio securities may be subject to foreign withholding taxes, thus reducing the income available for distribution to the Portfolio's shareholders.
 Foreign securities often trade with less frequency and volume than domestic securities and, therefore, may exhibit greater price volatility.
-Changes in foreign exchange rates will affect the value of those securities in the Portfolio which are denominated or quoted in currencies other than the U.S. dollar.
+Changes in foreign exchange rates will affect the value of those securities in a Portfolio which are denominated or quoted in currencies other than the U.S. dollar.
 In many countries there is less publicly available information about issuers than is available in reports about companies in the United States.

 Brokerage commissions, custodial services, and other costs relating to investment in foreign securities markets are generally more expensive than in the United States.
 Foreign securities markets have different clearance and settlement procedures, and in certain markets there have been times when settlements have been unable to keep pace with the volume of securities transactions, making it difficult to conduct such transactions.
-Delays in settlement could prevent the Portfolio from investing the proceeds of the sale.
-Inability to dispose of portfolio securities due to settlement problems could expose the Portfolio to losses due either to subsequent declines in the value of the portfolio security or, if the security has been sold, to claims by the purchaser.
+Delays in settlement could prevent a Portfolio from investing the proceeds of the sale.
+Inability to dispose of portfolio securities due to settlement problems could expose a Portfolio to losses due either to subsequent declines in the value of the portfolio security or, if the security has been sold, to claims by the purchaser.